AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 ## Phase 3: Implement
 A combination of spec and prototype form fantastic context for both an LLM and developers.

+Implementation choices is not a concern of Cascade Methodology.
+The only core principle to keep in mind is to build the least amount of software needed to satisfy the problems to be solved.

 At the end of implementation you should have a working software.

 ## A Reality Check...